ageapps/polymer-style-guide/README.md

 // for example setting a user´s name const userName = "Polymer"
 ```
+All properties are exposed from the component to its API, but sometimes there is variables that are internally handled and
+are not considered part of the component's [public API](#pubapi) but of the [private API](#privapi).
+This properties should be proceeded by a `_`, and by convention should be
+located at the end of the properties list.

-When defining properties inside a component, every variable should be initializad with a default value:
+When defining properties inside a component, every variable should be initialized with a default value:

 ```javascript
 Polymer({